 Avalanche transceiver hire scheme

-Avalanche transceivers can be hired from the Ski Club at the following prices:
+They can hired from the Ski Club at the following prices:

-The following models of transceiver are available for hire (subject to availability);
+The following models of transceiver are available for hire (hire is always subject to availability);

 - DTS Tracker